Hillary Clinton's stumble highlights campaign transparency problems

 Gearan said the pool did not believe that Trump's lack of a protective pool "should have bearing on Clinton."

 Still, the lack of a protective pool for either candidate highlights the degree to which both Clinton and Trump have been able to keep reporters at bay and exercise greater control over media access than previous nominees.
+Indeed, Trump did not even announce in advance that he would attend the memorial.

 It is rare for presidential candidates to get to September of an election year without a protective pool.
 In 2008, then-Sen. Barack Obama agreed to a protective pool in June, just weeks after he had secured the Democratic nomination.
 His opponent, Sen. John McCain, waited until the end of July.